cdot/SVGcut/README.md

 ## Material

 Now open the material pane to specify the material you are working with.
 There is popup help on each of the options.

+## Import SVG

+Select "Import SVG" from the toolbar to open your SVG file.
+If you have more than one SVG file, you can load them all at once, or one after another.

 ## Operations